GennadNY/privateEndpoint/privateendpoint.md

+### Approval Process for Private Endpoint

+Once the network admin creates the private endpoint (PE), the PostgreSQL admin can manage the private endpoint Connection (PEC) to Azure Database for PostgreSQL.
+This separation of duties between the network admin and the DBA is helpful for management of the Azure Database for PostgreSQL - Flexible Server connectivity.
+1. Navigate to the Azure Database for PostgreSQL - Flexible Server resource in the Azure portal.
+    - Select Networking in the left pane
+    - Shows a list of all private endpoint Connections (PECs)
+    - Corresponding private endpoint (PE) created
+    - Select an individual PEC from the list by selecting it
+    - The PostgreSQL server admin can choose to approve or reject a PEC and optionally add a short text response
+    - After approval or rejection, the list will reflect the appropriate state along with the response text
 ### Access the PostgreSQL server privately from the VM on the same network

 1. In the Remote Desktop of *myVM*, open PowerShell.